farlee2121/BlockScheduler/docs/Event-basedModel.md

   - command: `PauseBlock`
 - BlockDeleted
   - source: user
-  - if block running, don't remove until normal period finished or end of day
+  - REQ: if block running, don't remove until normal period finished or end of day

 sub-domains
 - it's so small i think there is only one domain context